chris-santiago/dpipes/README.md

 ## About

+`dPipes` is a Python package for creating **reusable, modular, and composable** data pipelines.
-`dPipes` is a small project that came out of the desire to turn this:
+It's small project that came out of the desire to turn this:

 ```py
 import pandas as pd